flipperdevices/flipper-application-catalog/applications/Tools/ck42x_passvault/README.md

 # CK42X PassVault

-Catalog manifest for [CK42X PassVault](https://github.com/lordbuffcloud/flipper-ck42x-passvault), a Flipper Zero external app for PIN-gated encrypted password storage, RNG password generation, and explicit opt-in USB HID password typing.
+Catalog manifest for [CK42X PassVault](https://github.com/lordbuffcloud/flipper-ck42x-passvault), a Flipper Zero external app for PIN-gated encrypted password storage, RNG password generation, explicit opt-in USB HID password typing, and experimental FIDO2 WebAuthn registration and authentication.

-Security note: v0.4 stores the active vault as AES-GCM encrypted app data and requires a master PIN, but it is still an unaudited Flipper utility.
-A compromised device, weak PIN, shoulder surfing, debug access, or modified firmware can still expose vault contents.
+Security note: PassVault stores passwords and FIDO credentials in separate AES-GCM encrypted app-data files behind the master PIN.
+It remains an experimental, unaudited Flipper utility.
+Flipper Zero has no secure element, and this build is not FIDO certified.
+Keep a backup authenticator and account recovery method.